Thank you for your interest.

 Outside of work, James is an avid sports fan.
 He loves spending time with family and friends, laughing, and having fun.
 “I know that you can not get back time lost, but you can go forward making memories that can be shared and remembered!”

-NaJei Webster is a member of the Future Leaders Apprenticeship Program (FLAP).
-NaJei is the first woman to join FLAP.
+NaJei Webster is Restore Justice’s Program Manager.
+She first joined our team as a member of the Future Leaders Apprenticeship Program (FLAP).
+NaJei was the first woman to join FLAP.
 She returned home in 2021 after serving eight and a half years in prison because of an accountability conviction and firearm enhancement.
 NaJei received a 21-year sentence, for which she had to serve 50 percent.
 She came home earlier because of credits she earned and for contracts she received for her work as a seamstress.

 While incarcerated, NaJei completed life skills and reentry courses.
 She also served as vice president of education in Logan Correctional Center’s Toastmasters program and acted in Millikin University’s Shakespeare Corrected program.

 Before working at Restore Justice, NaJei worked as a teacher’s assistant in a daycare.
 She has strived to restart her life, while also trying to help people impacted by the criminal legal system in any way she can.
 NaJei is especially passionate about helping young girls find their paths in life and helping mold them into great young women.
 She also took this apprenticeship to give a voice to women who are still incarcerated.
 NaJei is driven to shine a light on how things are behind the walls of a woman’s prison so she can make a difference for the people inside and outside.